top of page

 Cambridge, MA 02139

 The General Medicine Fellowship resides within the Cambridge Health Alliance’s in the Department of Medicine.
-The Cambridge Health Alliance (CHA) is a public institution and teaching affiliate of Harvard Medical School.
+The Cambridge Health Alliance (CHA) is a public integrated healthcare system and a primary teaching affiliate of Harvard Medical School.
 The fellows’ research offices are sited at the Cambridge Hospital, located near Harvard Square in Cambridge, MA.
 Their clinical practices could be at either of CHA’s two hospitals or at one of its dozen community health centers.

 Examples of recent Fellows' research projects include:

-• Hypertension, diabetes, and elevated cholesterol among insured and the uninsured US adults
+· Hypertension, diabetes, and elevated cholesterol among insured and uninsured US adults

-• Under-diagnosis and under-treatment of hypertension and hypercholesterolemia in immigrants
+· Under-diagnosis and under-treatment of hypertension and hypercholesterolemia in various patient populations

 bottom of page